Our founder – Kenneth Watkins OBE (1909-1996)

 Our founder was retired farmer and agricultural machinery producer Kenneth Watkins.
 He was alarmed at the decline of our woodland, spinneys and copses cleared in the drive to increase production.
-In the early 70s, together with his wife, friends and co-founders, Oliver Rossetti, Henry Hurrell, MBE, and Stanley Edgcumbe, they began work to address the plundering that our woods had suffered during the last century.
+In the early 70s, together with his wife, friends and co-founders, Oliver Rossetti, well-known Devon naturalist Henry Hurrell MBE and Stanley Edgcumbe, they began work to address the plundering that our woods had suffered during the last century.

 Within five years, Kenneth and his small team had acquired more than 22 woods in six different counties in south west England.
 Soon after, the Trust announced its ambitious aim to protect woodland throughout the UK and appointed its first full-time employee.

 By 1979, the Trust had moved from just being a Devon-based charity, to a nation-wide one, and has planted more than 41 million trees so far.